Construction CRM: Drive Field Revenue and Wins

 - What happens when I add users and business units — Don’t accept vague answers about scalability.
 Ask what breaks, what gets more expensive, and what requires a plan upgrade.

 - How does your mobile app work in real field conditions — Hand the app to a field rep, not just an admin.
-If your team spends time on the road, compare options with the same discipline you’d use when reviewing the best sales app for field teams.
+If your team spends time on the road, compare options with the same discipline you’d use when reviewing the mobile workforce management solutions.

 - What integrations are native and what requires workarounds — Accounting, estimating, dispatch, and project management all matter.
 If the vendor can’t explain the integration path clearly, expect duplicate entry and adoption problems.